 This Energy 101 video explores the different lighting options available to consumers.

 Light your home using the same amount of light for less money.
+An average household dedicates about 5% of its energy budget to lighting.
+Switching to energy-efficient lighting is one of the fastest ways to cut your energy bills.
 By replacing your home's five most frequently used light fixtures or bulbs with models that have earned the ENERGY STAR, you can save $75 each year.
 New lighting standards took effect in 2012, and money-saving options such as halogen incandescent, CFL, and LED lightbulbs are available today.
 For high-quality products with the greatest energy savings, choose bulbs that have earned the ENERGY STAR.

 New Lightbulbs: What's the Difference?